mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 with a default ServerDescription of type Unknown, and fill the ServerDescription's error field with useful information.

+The Unknown ServerDescription is sent through the same process for `updating the TopologyDescription`_ as if it had been a failed ismaster outcome from a monitor: for example, if the TopologyType is ReplicaSetWithPrimary and a write to the RSPrimary server fails because of a network error (other than timeout), then a new ServerDescription is created for the primary, with type Unknown, and the client executes the proper subroutine for an Unknown server when the TopologyType is ReplicaSetWithPrimary: referring to the table above we see the subroutine is `checkIfHasPrimary`_.
+The result is the TopologyType changes to ReplicaSetNoPrimary.
+See the test scenario called "Network error writing to primary".

 The specific operation that discovered the error
 MUST abort and raise an exception if it was a write.
 It MAY be retried if it was a read.